Reform Judaism: The US and Classical Reform

-In 1885, Reform Judaism in the US was confronted by challenges from both flanks.
+In 1885, Reform Judaism in America was confronted by challenges from both flanks.
 To the left, Felix Adler and his Ethical Movement rejected the need for the Jews to exist as a differentiated group.
 On the right, the recently arrived Rabbi Alexander Kohut, an adherent of Zecharias Frankel, lambasted it for having abandoned traditional Judaism.
 Einhorn's son-in-law and chief ideologue, Rabbi Kaufmann Kohler, invited leading rabbis to formulate a response.
 The eight clauses of the Pittsburgh Platform were proclaimed on 19 November.
 It added virtually nothing new to the tenets of Reform, but rather elucidated them, declaring unambiguously that: "Today, we accept as binding only the moral laws, and maintain only such ceremonies as elevate and sanctify our lives."
 The platform was never officially ratified by either the UAHC or HUC, and many of their members even attempted to disassociate from it, fearing that its radical tone would deter potential allies.
 It indeed motivated a handful of conservatives to cease any cooperation with the movement and withdraw their constituencies from the UAHC.
 Those joined Kohut and Sabato Morais in establishing the Jewish Theological Seminary of America.
 It united all non-Reform currents in the country and would gradually develop into the locus of Conservative Judaism.

 The Pittsburgh Platform is considered a defining document of the sanitized and rationalistic "Classical Reform", dominant from the 1860s to the 1930s.
 At its height, some forty congregations adopted the Sunday Sabbath and UAHC communities had services without most traditional elements, in a manner seen in Europe only at the Berlin Reformgemeinde.
 In 1889, Wise founded the Central Conference of American Rabbis (CCAR), the denominational rabbinic council.

 However, change loomed on the horizon.
 From 1881 to 1924, over 2,400,000 immigrants from Eastern Europe drastically altered American Jewry, increasing it tenfold.
 The 40,000 members of Reform congregations became a small minority overnight.
 The newcomers arrived from backward regions, where modern education was scarce and civil equality nonexistent, retaining a strong sense of Jewish ethnicity.
 Even the ideological secularists among them, all the more so the common masses which merely turned lax or nonobservant, had a very traditional understanding of worship and religious conduct.
 The leading intellectuals of Eastern European Jewish nationalism castigated western Jews in general, and Reform Judaism in particular, not on theological grounds which they as laicists wholly rejected, but for what they claimed to be assimilationist tendencies and the undermining of peoplehood.
-This sentiment also fueled the manner in which the denomination is perceived in Israeli society, originally established on the basis of these ideologies.
+This sentiment also fueled the often cool manner in which the denomination is perceived in Israeli society, originally established on the basis of these ideologies.